What is a temporary resident visa (TRV)?

 - Proof of funds / financial support

-- Issuing the visa: transit, single-entry and multiple-entry visas
+- Issuing the visa: multiple-entry visa

-- Issuing the visa: duration of visits
+- Issuing the visa: Duration of visits

 - Visa categories